rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Memory Model

-The application is responsible to allocate, own the memory and clean up.
+The caller is responsible to allocate, own the memory and clean up.

 ## Power Management Requirements

 TV Settings HAL does participate in power management.
-It will cooperate with the Picture Quality Video Drivers for adjusting the Soc Picture Quality settings according to the power mode set.

 ## Asynchronous Notification Model

-The Tv Setting HAL has callback registered for VideoFormatChange, VideoResolutionChange, VideoFrameRateChange.
-On any update the TV Setting HAL will notify it to the application through Control Setting Thunder Plugin.
+The TV Setting HAL has callback registered for VideoFormatChange, VideoResolutionChange, VideoFrameRateChange.
+On any update, the TV Setting HAL will notify it to the caller.

 ## Blocking calls

-There are no blocking calls in TV Settings HAL
+There are no blocking calls in TV Settings HAL.

 ## Internal Error Handling

-All the TV Settings HAL API must return error synchronously as return argument.
+All the TV Settings HAL APIs must return error synchronously as return argument.
 HAL is responsible to handle system errors internally(e.g. out of memory).

 ## Persistence Model

-Every OEM vendor has to define the tvsettings.ini file name and allmodes.conf file name in OEM layer. allmodes.conf contains supported pqmodes/formats etc.
+Every OEM vendor has to define the config file in OEM layer.
-TV Settings HAL will initialize with the parameters present in tvsettings.ini file.
+Config file should contain the supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.

 # Nonfunctional requirements